xldenis/Why3-Find/README.md

 command line.
 Moreover, the `why3find extract` command also generates a `dune` file for compiling and installing the library of extracted OCaml code.

-You shall specify the package name (`PKG`) and the list of _all_ Why-3 modules (`MODULE`) to be extracted on the command line, as follows:
+You shall specify the the list of Why-3 modules (`MODULE`) to be extracted on the command line, as follows:

-    why3find extract PKG MODULE...
+    why3find extract MODULE...

-All modules shall belong to the `PKG` package.
-Options can be passed to `why3find extract` command to finally tune its behavior:
+All modules shall belong to the same package.
+Options can be passed to `why3find extract` command:

     why3find extract -d PKG   # additional OCaml package dependency why3find extract -o DIR   # extraction output directory (default is "lib")